-16. (1) Where an application for a patent has been registered under section 8 of this Act and such application has been refused in the country of principal registration, the Supreme Court shall, upon application by any interested person or the Registrar revoke the registration and the registration to which it related shall be deemed to have ceased to have force and effect from the date of such refusal.

-(2) The Supreme Court shall have power, upon the application of any person who alleges that his interests have been prejudicially affected by the registration of a patent or of an application for a patent, to declare on any of the grounds upon which a United Kingdom patent might be revoked under the law in force in the United Kingdom at the commencement of this Act that the exclusive licence, power, privilege and authority conferred by such registration have not been acquired and to revoke the registration:

-Provided that no application may be made under this subsection on any ground on which the registration might have been opposed under section 7 of this Act;

-And provided further that, where the Court considers that the applicant has been dilatory in taking proper steps to protect his interests and that the revocation of the registration is likely to cause an unreasonable loss to the person to whom the certificate of registration has been issued, it may-

-(a) refuse to exercise its powers under this subsection; or

-(b) make the exercise of its powers conditional upon the payment of compensation for such loss by the applicant to the person to whom the certificate of registration has been issued.
-(3) Where any person claims to have such an interest in any patent registered under section 8 of this Act that, if it had not already been registered, he would have been entitled to apply for its registration, the Supreme Court may, upon his application, annul the certificate of registration issued upon the registration and direct the Registrar to issue a new certificate of registration jointly to the applicant and the person to whom the original certificate was issued, or his executors, administrators or assigns.
-A certificate issued by the Registrar pursuant to a direction of the Supreme Court under this subsection shall bear the date of the registration of the patent or the application to which it relates and shall, for all purposes, be deemed to have been issued on that date.
+- (1) Where an application for a patent has been registered under Section 8 and such application has been refused in the country of principal registration, the Supreme Court shall, upon application by any interested person or the Registrar, revoke the registration and the registration to which it related shall be deemed to have ceased to have force and effect from the date of such refusal. - (2) The Supreme Court shall have power, upon the application of a person who alleges that his or her interests have been prejudicially affected by the registration of a patent or of an application for a patent, to declare on any of the grounds upon which a United Kingdom patent may be revoked under the law in force in the United Kingdom at the commencement of this Act that the exclusive licence, power, privilege and authority conferred by such registration have not been acquired and to revoke the registration, provided that: - (a) no application may be made under this subsection on any ground on which the registration might have been opposed under Section 7; or - (b) where the Court considers that the applicant has been dilatory in taking proper steps to protect his or her interests and that the revocation of the registration is likely to cause an unreasonable loss to the person to whom the certificate of registration has been issued, it may: - (i) refuse to exercise its powers under this subsection; or - (ii) make the exercise of its powers conditional upon the payment of compensation for such loss by the applicant to the person to whom the certificate of registration has been issued. - (3) Where a person claims to have such an interest in any patent registered under Section 8 that if it had not already been registered, he or she would have been entitled to apply for its registration, the Supreme Court may, upon his or her application, annul the certificate of registration issued upon the registration and direct the Registrar to issue a new certificate of registration jointly to the applicant and the person to whom the original certificate was issued, or his or her executors, administrators or assigns. - (4) A certificate issued by the Registrar pursuant to a direction of the Supreme Court under subsection (3) shall bear the date of the registration of the patent or the application to which it relates and shall, for all purposes, be deemed to have been issued on that date.